 How to choose the right RV insurance policies

-When comparing your RV insurance options, it's important to get a policy tailored to your type of RV, your lifestyle and personal preferences.
-As a foundation, most RV insurance companies have standard coverage features, included whether you're a full-timer or part-timer.
-Defined below, these coverages represent the foundation of any RV insurance policy.
+When comparing your RV insurance options, it's important to get a policy tailored to your RV type, lifestyle and personal preferences.
+As a foundation, most RV insurance companies have standard coverage features for both full-timers and part-timers.

 - Bodily injury liability covers the cost of injury to others, including medical bills and lost income, after an accident you cause with your RV.